 Vacuum hot pressing

 Vacuum hot pressing densifies the ITO powder by utilizing thermal energy and mechanical energy, and it can produce a high-density ITO ceramic target with a density of 91% to 96%.
-This method can easily obtain an ITO target which is close to the expected density and whose porosity is close to zero.
-However, limited by the equipment and the mold size, vacuum hot pressing is less advantageous in preparing large-size sputtering target.
+This method can easily obtain an ITO target that is close to the expected density and whose porosity is close to zero.
+However, limited by the equipment and the mold size, vacuum hot pressing is less advantageous in preparing a large-sized sputtering target.

 Hot isostatic pressing

 Hot isostatic pressing (HIP) prepares ITO sputtering target by sintering under pressure or pressing at high temperatures.
 Similarly with vacuum hot pressing, HIP can obtain a product with high density (almost a theoretical density) and excellent physical and mechanical properties in the heated and pressurized state.
 But it is also limited by the pressure of the equipment and the size of the cylinder.

 Room temperature sintering prepares a high-density target preform by slurry casting or pre-pressing first and then sinters it under a certain atmosphere and temperature to obtain the ITO target.
 Its biggest advantage over others is the ability to produce large size sputtering targets.
 But the purity of the target made by this method is lower, compared to other sintering methods.

 Cold isostatic pressing (CIP) uses rubber or plastic as a mold covering material at a normal temperature and uses a liquid as a pressure medium to transfer ultra-high pressure.
 CIP can also prepare ITO sputtering targets of a larger size.
 And it is cheap, which is suitable for mass production.
 But CIP requires the materials sintered at a high temperature of 1500~1600 °C in a 0.1~0.9 MPa pure oxygen environment, which has a higher risk.

 ITO target, ITO film, and ITO conductive glass